ASM Enamul Haque

-ASM Enamul Haque (1944/1945 – 22 July 2023) was a Bangladesh Nationalist Party politician and a Member of Parliament from Noakhali-5.
+ASM Enamul Haque (1944/1945 – 22 July 2023) was a Bangladesh Nationalist Party politician and a member of parliament from Noakhali-5.

-Life and career
+Biography

+Haque was born in 1945 in Birahimpur village of what is now Sirajpur Union, Companiganj Upazila, Noakhali.
+He was the third child of Ali Ahmed Chowdhury.
+Haque earned a B.Sc. in engineering, after which he joined the army.

 Haque was elected to parliament from Noakhali-5 as a Bangladesh Nationalist Party candidate in February 1996.

-ASM Enamul Haque died at Square Hospital, Dhaka on 22 July 2023, at the age of 78.
+Haque died at Square Hospital, Dhaka, on 22 July 2023, at the age of 78.